freedomkk-qfeng/whoami-php/README.md

 # whoami-php
-A simple container show its IP and Host
+A simple whoami container with php

 Such as